Skip to content

 unnamed-1.jpg

-Drive Sales with Demos
+Drive sales with demos

 77% of consumers report that the biggest advantage of shopping in stores is “the ability to touch, try on, and see products.”
 To capitalize on this consumer behavior, brands should ensure demoing products through assisted selling programs is a fixture of their in-store activities.
 One popular, billion-dollar CPG brand has made sure to prioritize in-store demos, and has seen results.
 By setting up skincare demo tables within third-party retail stores, brand champions spoke with over 7,000 consumers, many of whom tried sunscreen samples.
 30% of these consumers were new to the brand and were converted into paying customers.

-To have a successful demo, ensure the store is prepared.
+To have a successful demo, ensure the store isprepared.
 Timing and communication between the brand and retailer are essential to keep this from ruining a demo or any other assisted selling event.
 CPG brands, for example, should ensure their retailer has enough product on hand to sell, and send a new shipment if they don’t.
 If the retailer doesn’t have enough staff to move product from back-stock to shelves during the demo, it may be in the brand’s best interest to send additional brand representatives to pick up the slack.
 According to ThirdChannel data from a top home appliance brand, demos were the top reason consumers purchased a product.

 Finally, brands should think of assisted selling as not only a way to boost sales at the time of the demo or other activity, but also as a long-term sales driver.
 Data from a major health and wellness brand showed that for four weeks after a demo took place, average sales in those stores increased 34% per week.